srikara202/MLOPS-CI-Practice/README.md

 # MLOPS-CI-Practice
-This project demonstrates end-to-end implementation of continuous integration.
+This project demonstrates end-to-end implementation of continuous integration using pytest and github actions